aromerohcr/ibm-bluepages-js/README.md

 <h3>License</h3>

-This project is licensed under the IBM Public License
+This project is licensed under the IBM Public License.
+Copyright (c) 2015 IBM